First

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 8 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 8 days young and navigating through the first part of the current synodic month.
 This is lunation 201 of Meeus index or 1154 from Brown series.

-The length of the lunation is 29 days, 8 hours and 6 minutes.
-It is 36 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 6 minutes and it is 36 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 38 minutes shorter than the mean synodic month length.
 It is 1 hour and 31 minutes longer compared to 21st century's shortest synodic month length.

-6 days after point of perigee on 7 April 2016 at 17:36 in ♈ Aries.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 7 days, until the Moon reaches the point of next apogee on 21 April 2016 at 16:05 in ♎ Libra.
+6 days since point of perigee on 7 April 2016 at 17:36 in ♈ Aries the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 7 days until the Moon reaches the point of next apogee on 21 April 2016 at 16:05 in ♎ Libra.

 The Moon is 384 176 km (238 716 mi) away from Earth and getting further over the next 7 days until the point apogee when Earth-Moon distance is going to be 406 352 km (252 495 mi).

-8 days after descending node on 5 April 2016 at 17:27 in ♓ Pisces.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 18 April 2016 at 18:04 in ♍ Virgo.
+8 days after descending node on 5 April 2016 at 17:27 in ♓ Pisces the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 April 2016 at 18:04 in ♍ Virgo.

-1 day since the previous standstill on 12 April 2016 at 12:12 in ♋ Cancer when the Moon has reached North declination of ∠18.288°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.382° at the point of next southern standstill on 27 April 2016 at 04:44 in ♑ Capricorn.
+1 day since the last northern standstill on 12 April 2016 at 12:12 in ♋ Cancer when the Moon has reached North declination of ∠18.288° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-18.382° at the point of next southern standstill on 27 April 2016 at 04:44 in ♑ Capricorn.

 In 7 days on 22 April 2016 at 05:24 in ♏ Scorpio the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.